raleel/mythras-srd/0005_Combat.md

 ### Parrying Weapon Fire with Shields

 As expressed earlier, it is almost impossible to deliberately parry a supersonic projectile or energy beam.
 Shields however still provide a degree of protection since in effect they are portable 'cover'..'
-To utilise a shield in a fire-fightfirefight, just use the Passive Blocking rules on page XX.
+To utilize a shield in a firefight, just use the Passive Blocking rules on page XX.

 With regard toRegarding more modern firearms or those of a science fiction nature, a Game Master may wish to grant the shield an Armor Point value rather than assigning it a Size, based upon the inherent material it is made from.
 For exampleexample, a wooden shield might be treated as 4 Armor Points, a Kevlar tactical shield 8 AP, and a Ulysses 31 bracelet force field shield 15 AP.

 ### Telescopic Sights

 A telescopic sight improves the accuracy of a firearm over greater distances when the user takes the time to aim properly (see Aiming).
-The most basic telescopic sights are merely optical magnifiers, but as technology advancesadvances, they begin to incorporate integral rangefinders, projectile trajectory calculators, air movement sensors, atmospheric lensing compensators, IR or low light amplifiers and a host of other gadgets which improve its effective 'hit' distance.
+The most basic telescopic sights are merely optical magnifiers, but as technology advances, they begin to incorporate integral rangefinders, projectile trajectory calculators, air movement sensors, atmospheric lensing compensators, IR or low light amplifiers and a host of other gadgets which improve its effective 'hit' distance.

 Telescopic Sights make skill rolls easier by one or more Grades (see page 18), depending on the sophistication of the sight.
 No sight can make a skill roll an Automatic success, so the best Grade that can be attained is Very Easy.